 S. Saunders (Rocky Mountains, USA) posted on amazon.com

 My friend in Holland to whom I'd sent a copy of "Shitting Pretty" in Dutch was thrilled with it.
 I thought it might be of general interest to her as she's a keen traveller but something you, Jane, had written about warm food reminded her of a distinctly dodgy breakfast she'd eaten in Tanzania years ago.
-She reckons that at last she may have got to the root of long-term digestive problems.
+She reckons that at last she may have got to the root of her long-term digestive problems.

 Helen Culnane of Cambridge Writers